Skip Navigation

 How to Apply for a Private Student Loan

-Unlike federal student loans, which are issued and guaranteed by the government, private student loans have their own set of rules, interest rates, and repayment terms.
-Private student loans typically require a credit check and may require a co-signer if the your credit score is low or if you have little or no income.
-The interest rates on private student loans may be variable or fixed.
+Unlike federal loans, private student loans have their own set of terms, interest rates, and repayment conditions.
+These loans typically involve a credit check and might need a co-signer if you have a low credit score or limited income.
+The interest rates for private loans can either be fixed or variable.

 Types of Student Financial Aid Available